DJovellar/MovieApp/README.md

 	docker run -p 8000:8000 -i -t django_application_image
 	```

-	Finally, open [link](http://0.0.0.0:8000/login) in order to see the web application.
+	Finally, open [docker local link](http://0.0.0.0:8000/login) in order to see the web application.
 The user requested for login is the same user the one created for the django project.